bajicluka01/classifying-companies-by-industry/README.md

 ## About this repository ##

-A company’s industry classification is an important piece of information, for example, when searching for potential customers and competitors.
-One commonly used standard is the North American Industry Classification system (NAICS): https://www.naics.com/search/.
-Unfortunately, it is only available for a limited number of companies, so an efficient and effective way of categorizing the millions of other companies would be very beneficial.

-The main goal of the project is to implement one or more approaches to assigning a NAICS code to a company, based on the structured and unstructured information provided on their website (page texts, jobs, news).
-The proposed approaches also have to be thoroughly evaluated, providing insights into parts of the classification hierarchy where they work well and parts where they fail.
-The students will be provided with a dataset of at least 30k company websites with industry labels.
+The North American Industry Classification system is a standard for classifying companies.
+Unfortunately, the classification is readily available only for a small number of companies.
+We address this problem by developing an approach that can classify any company using a predetermined set of information about that company.
+Our approach is based on hierarchical prompting of a general-purpose LLM with company information and classification code descriptions.
+Using real-world data provided by PredictLeads, we demonstrate operationally acceptable performance for 6-digit codes and near-perfect performance for shorter codes.
+We also demonstrate how the approach can be scaled by training a secondary classifier.
+The scalable approach is currently below operationally acceptable performance, but is cost-effective and with a lot of potential for improvement.

 Keywords: predictive machine learning, taxonomy/hierarchy classification, natural language processing